mdnahas/Peano_Book/README.md

 # English Translation of "Arithmetices Principia, Nova Methodo Exposita"

-This repository hold an English translation, with original Latin, of Guiseppe Peano's "Arithmetices Principia, Nova Methodo Exposita" or "The Principles of Arithmetic, Presented by a New Method".
-This short book is from 1889 and it laid out the axioms of elementary arithmetic that are still used today.
+This repository holds an English translation, with original Latin, of Guiseppe Peano's "Arithmetices Principia, Nova Methodo Exposita" or "The Principles of Arithmetic, Presented by a New Method".
+This treatise is from 1889 and it laid out the axioms of elementary arithmetic that are still used today.

 ## Compiling to PDF